Reed Coverdale | How Can America Become Free Again? | OAP #32

 And it's very difficult for me as a thinking person to figure it out because I don't know what studies to look at.

-And then if you look at studies, like you have to like study how that study was funded by what department and who was running the department at the time, and where did they go to get their alma mater and who was their mentor, and then this is why they believe in this form of you know what I mean?
+And then if you look at studies, like you have to like study how that study was funded by what department and who was running the department at the time and where did they go to get their alma mater and who was their mentor.

 There's like so many layers to it that it's really hard to get to the bottom of it.

-And like I just don't know.
+And I just don't know.

-So I don't know, like how do we actually figure it out?
+How do we actually figure it out?

 So I think you have to figure out what it is that grounds you and centers you and points you in a certain direction.

-Or you could be someone who said, Well, you know, I don't think food stamps are the biggest issue right now.
+Or you could be someone who said, well, you know, I don't think food stamps are the biggest issue right now.

-Um so I think what it comes down to is having something that kind of directs you, but then on an issue by issue basis, being willing to look at um you know different evidence and have your mind changed about how you're supposed to deal with something, and that way you're gonna stay pretty consistent, but you're obviously approaching the situation with a critical mind trying to figure out the best way you can tackle it.
+So I think what it comes down to is having something that kind of directs you, but then on an issue by issue basis, being willing to look at, you know, different evidence and have your mind changed about how you're supposed to deal with something.

 Yeah.

-and it's just like all the same shit they've been tweeting, or all the same shit they've been saying uh at you know at press conferences or or in appearances on corporate media outlets, it's like n they waste all this time, like three, four hours before they actually do the vote, saying shit that they that they know everyone in the room has already heard them say and hearing what they've already heard from everyone else.
+It's like they waste all this time, like three, four hours before they actually do the vote saying shit that they, that they know everyone in the room has already heard them say and hearing what they've already heard from everyone else.

-It's like not actually a debate where you know different ideas are being exchanged and they're bickering, like you know, sort of like in the British system where they scream at each other.
+It's like not actually a debate where, you know, different ideas are being exchanged and they're bickering like, you know, sort of like in the British system where they scream at each other.

 In order to save face.

-I don't know, but like it doesn't seem to me like there's actually anybody like sitting down in a friendly way having cigars and like saying, All right, let's get to the bottom of this.
+I don't know, but like, it doesn't seem to me like there's actually anybody like sitting down in a friendly way, having cigars and like saying, all right, let's get to the bottom of this.

-What do you think what the fuck is really going on?
+What the fuck is really going on?

-I think since uh since Ryan was the speaker of the house, they got rid of adding amendments to bills.
+I think since since Ryan was the speaker of the house, they got rid of adding amendments to bills.

 You couldn't debate to have an amendment added to a bill.

-So you just had to vote on the original content of the bill, you couldn't change it at all.
+So you just had to vote on the original content of the bill.

 Right.

-Um, and you know, pretty much everyone would vote right along party lines.
+And, you know, pretty much everyone would vote right along party lines.

 But when it comes to war or spending or surveillance, they all rub elbows and vote the exact same way.

-Uh and so all this theater about being the right and the left opposing each other, trying to fight for the soul of America.
+And so all this scare about being the right and the left opposing each other, trying to fight for the soul of America, it's all pretty much bullshit.

-It's like the fake this this fake feud.
+It's like the fake, this, this fake feud.

 Yeah.

-Yeah, that's that's really interesting.
+That's that's really interesting.

-One of the things that really bothers me is like, you know, in the advertising world that you can't do false advertisement, like you can't make claims that are just totally erroneous, or you you can't say a product's for one thing when it's actually for another.
+Like you can't make claims that are just totally erroneous or you can't say a product's for one thing when it's actually for another.

-And when these bills are named, like the Patriot Act or the COVID Relief Act or COVID relief bill, whatever they called it.
+And when these bills are named like the Patriot Act or the COVID Relief Act or COVID Relief Bill, whatever they called it, it's like there was only like 5% of that bill that had anything to do with COVID relief.

-They can say, Oh, you voted against teachers.
+They can say, oh, you voted against teachers.

 You're like, that's not why I fucking voted against it.

-It's like, well, I read the bill, and it's actually just about giving more funding to the CIA, and I don't want to do that.
+It's like, well, I read the bill and it's actually just about giving more funding to the CIA and I don't want to do that.

 It's crazy.